-I, like many, thought the main reason for visiting Bilbao was the Guggenheim.
-But when you are travelling with two small kids, an art museum, albeit one of the best in the world, is not high on the priority list…
+For many, the main reason for visiting Bilbao was the Guggenheim.
+But when you are travelling with two small kids, an art museum, albeit one of the best in the world, is not high on the priority list.
+Luckily we discovered lots more highlights during 48 hours in Bilbao.

 We stayed at the modern Holiday Inn Bilbao.
 We had two rooms with a large living area outside, which was particularly handy with the kids.
 The hotel has a swimming pool, spa and leisure centre and a nice bar with a pool table.
 It was just what we needed, plenty of space and good facilities.
 It is located about 15 minutes walk to the old town, which we walked each day.